facebook/react/docs/docs/reference-react.md

 Children.count(children)
 ```

-Return the total number of components in `children`, equal to the number of times that a callback passed to `map` or `forEach` would be invoked.
+Returns the total number of components in `children`, equal to the number of times that a callback passed to `map` or `forEach` would be invoked.

 #### `React.Children.only`